Totalvery/totalvery/readme.md

   Totalvery helps you compare the price, the estimated time of arrival, and offers between the top food delivery services such as UberEats, DoorDash, and GrubHub.

-## To-do

-- [x] Create a Totalvery API that returns a restaurant list around the user and the information of a restaurnat by aggregating data from all the delivery apps
-- [x] Connect a MongoDB
-- [x] Implement functionality to filter restaurants based on the user preference
-- [ ] Implement functionality to enable users to link their account with UberEats, Doordash and GrubHub, which helps Totalvery provide more reliable information about estimated fees

 ## Instruction

 _First of all, you need a __US IP__ because some apps where Totalvery crawls data in real-time may not be available in your country other than the US.
 You can set a US IP with VPN.
 Then, you have to install __Docker__ in order to build the environment._